 - CEU is a post-graduate institution without an undergraduate student body.
 Students receive a great deal of personal attention, and classes have a low student/professor ratio.

 - CEU has a student services division providing for various practical, personal and social needs of its students.
-Cultural events from music and dance to art and regional based programs are offered regularly as are language courses including courses in Hungarian.
+Cultural events from music and dance to art and regional based programs are offered regularly as are language courses including courses in German.

 - CEU’s environment is friendly, informal and supportive.